Urgent Works to Listed Buildings and Conservation Areas

 The Secretary of State will determine to what extent the representations are justified when determining the amount recoverable.

-Listed building consent is not required for works carried out by the local authorityor the owner pursuant to a valid notice provided the notice is followed.
-Any different or additional works may require listed building consent or planning permission, and the usual rules will apply.
+Listed building consent is not required for works carried out by the local authority or the owner pursuant to a valid notice provided the notice is followed.
+Any different or additional works may require listed building consent and the usual rules will apply.

 More information about urgent works notices including examples of the sort of works which may be included in an urgent works notice is given in the Historic England publication 'Stopping the Rot' (4).